 - 5 units, Letter, 3 lec/6 lab, DE - DA, CSU/UC, LACCDGE A, CSUGE B1 & B3, IGETC 5A & 5C, CHEM 211 + 212 = C-ID CHEM 160 S - Prerequisite: CHEM 211, effective Fall 2022 - This course introduces organic chemistry emphasizing the structure, stereochemistry and reactions of carbon compounds.
+Laboratory work covers preparation and see also CO INFO (Computer Information Systems) In 2019, CIS replaced CO INFO and some CO TECH and CO SCI courses.
+See a counselor for more information.

-Laboratory work covers preparation and isolation of organic compounds and the determination of their physical and chemical properties. - UC limits how much credit you can receive for taking this course.
+- isolation of organic compounds and the determination of their physical and chemical properties. - UC limits how much credit you can receive for taking this course.
 See "UC Credit Limitations" section of this catalog for information.